Introduction

 Toddler’s fractures are very common in infants and young children under 3 years of age.
 It is usually caused by a minor fall or a simple twisting of the leg.
 These fractures heal really well and cause no lasting problems for your child.

-What are the symptoms?
+What are the signs and symptoms?

-Your child may well have started limping, or refused to walk or stand on their leg for no apparent reason.
-You may not even remember them falling or injuring themselves.
+Your child may well have started limping, or refused to walk or stand on their leg for no apparent reason; you may not even remember them falling or injuring themselves.

 A healthcare professional may suspect your child has a toddler’s fracture if they are not using their leg as they normally would.
 This might mean they are refusing to walk, or they are limping.
 Your child may have an x-ray.